chanq-io/backend-challenge/README.md

 As a general rule, I actively try not to comment code and instead refactor it to be readable / understandable.
 So you won't find many if any comments in this codebase.

+## API Documentation
+Lightweight documentation has been provided in  `API.md`.

 ## Even better if....

 Thought I'd finish this ramble with a few things I wish I could improve but don't have the time to: